zachwolfe/abs/README.md

 # ABS: A Build System
 A dead simple build system for C++ that values convention over configuration.
 Created due to my distaste for other build systems.
 This project is in its infancy and basic functionality that I don't frequently depend on is likely to be broken (see [Current Status](#current-status)); use at your own risk!
 Feel free to file issues.

-## Current Status
+## Current Status & Future Plans
-- Building anything except 32-bit Win32 console apps is probably broken
+- Building anything except 32-bit Windows apps is probably broken
 - Adding icons is not yet supported
 - Only supports Windows for now; support for Apple platforms and Linux is planned
 - The JSON manifest format *might* be replaced with build scripts written in C++.
 This could enable things like: